Stanford-ILIAD/odyssey/README.md

 High-level overview of repository file-tree (expand on this as you build out your project).
 This is meant to be brief, more detailed implementation/architectural notes should go in [`ARCHITECTURE.md`](./ARCHITECTURE.md).

-+ `conf` - Hydra structured configurations (`.py`) for various runs (used in lieu of `argparse` or `typed-argument-parser`)
 + `environments` - Serialized Conda Environments for both CPU and GPU (CUDA 11.3).
 Other architectures/CUDA toolkit environments can be added here as necessary.
-+ `src/` - Source Code - has all utilities for preprocessing, model definitions, trainers, and other utilities.
++ `odyssey/` - Package Source - has all functionality for robot interfaces, demo collection, perception, etc.
-    + `preprocessing/` - Preprocessing Code (fill in details for specific project).
+    + `robot/` - Core robot interface implementation.
-    + `models/` - PyTorch Modules (fill in details for specific project).
+    + `demonstration/` - Useful utilities for demonstration collection.
 + `tests/` - Tests - please unit test (& integration test) your code when possible.
-+ `train.py` - Top-Level (main) entry point to repository, for training and evaluating models.
-Can define additional top-level scripts as necessary.
 + `Makefile` - Top-level Makefile (by default, supports `conda` serialization, and linting).
-Expand to your needs.
 + `.flake8` - Flake8 Configuration File (Sane Defaults).
 + `.pre-commit-config.yaml` - Pre-Commit Configuration File (Sane Defaults).
 + `pyproject.toml` - Black and isort Configuration File (Sane Defaults).